 2. Unblock Content on the Internet

-Due to the way a VPN works, it’s not possible for the website that you want to visit to know your true location.
+If you use a VPN, it won’t be possible for any website you want to visit to know your true location.
 If the VPN service has a server in the right part of the world, it will look to that site as if you’re in that country.
-This means that you can access content from all over the world.
-For example, you can watch American Netflix, Hulu, and HBO GO just about anywhere in the world.
-Furthermore, you can use country-specific services like PlayStation Vue, Sling TV, DirecTV NOW and more – even if you’re not in the USA.

-It’s not just about getting to see a cool video clip either, VPNs provide a way to see websites and content that certain governments don’t want their citizens to see.
-So if you live in a country that censors the Internet, a good VPN could open your eyes to a world of differing opinions.
-We recommend reading our guides on the best VPN for China, UAE, and Turkey – which is where online censorship is at its strongest.
+Therefore, VPNs provide a way to see websites and content that certain governments don’t want their citizens to see.
+So if you live in a country that censors the Internet, a good VPN could open your eyes to a world of new opinions.

 4. Secure Your Mobile Internet